Chirag-Vajpayee/Book-Library/README.md

 # Book Library - MERN Stack Application

 A full-stack book library management application built with MongoDB, Express, React, and Node.js.
-Users can browse, add, edit, view, and delete books, with search and genre filtering.
+Users can browse, add, edit, view and delete books, with search and genre filtering.

 ## Features